Our History and Vision

 • a partner to organizations across the country that strive to introduce our sport to young players from all cultural and socio-economic backgrounds while providing these future Hall of Famers with the support they need to engage, develop, and thrive;

-• one day soon, a physical space—a living museum –where our rich history will be displayed, debated, and celebrated or quite possibly, the creation of a virtual museum accessible worldwide.
+• a virtual space though this website created in 2020; and perhaps one day, a physical space—a living museum –where our rich history will be displayed, debated, and celebrated or possibly, the creation of a virtual museum accessible worldwide.

 As the Hall’s membership increases each year, so too does its ambitions to be a positive influence while preserving and promoting the sport.